 Our User Friendliness metric assessed each headset on how much work it took to get your smartphone set up in it, whether or not you are prone to inadvertently pressing buttons or if you have to remove the case from your phone to install it in the headset, and the amount of difficulty in attaching headphones.
 The Merge did very well in this metric,

 The Merge provides plenty of space to easily reach the headphone jack for most smartphones, making it a breeze to connect.
 It is also one of the easiest headsets to install a mobile phone into, simply sliding it in from the top.

 We also had zero issues with buttons being pressed accidentally.
 There is also plenty of room for your case to remain on the phone when using it in this headset.

 Ease of Setup

 It is only necessary to remove the Merge from its packaging and adjust the lenses to get the hardware ready to go.
-Once that is completed, all that remains is to download the Google Cardboard mobile app and you are finished.
-This headset works with all Cardboard-compatible phones — a much larger group of phones than the Google Daydream or the Gear VR.
+Once that is completed, all that remains is to download the desired app(s) from the Merge Miniverse and you are finished.
+This headset works with all Cardboard-compatible phones.

 The Merge is an alright value, as it is the best discount headset for frequent use.

 The Merge is a great option when shopping for kids and teens or if you are looking for an inexpensive VR headset that is still comfortable enough to wear for longer periods.
 This headset has a wider range of compatible phones and is the best VR headset that we have tested that is compatible with iPhones.